Dundrod Circuit: Speed and race records

 The lap record for the RAC Tourist Trophy on the Dundrod Circuit is 4 minutes and 42 seconds at an average speed of 94.67 mph held by Mike Hawthorn driving a Jaguar D-Type set during the 1955 RAC Tourist Trophy.
 The race record for the RAC Tourist Trophy on the Dundrod Circuit is 7 hours, 3 minutes and 12 seconds an average speed of 88.32 mph for 84 laps (622.96 miles/1002.518 km) during the 1955 RAC Tourist Trophy race held by the works Daimler-Benz entry of Stirling Moss/John Fitch driving a Mercedes-Benz 300 SLR.

 The 1971 Ulster Grand Prix held on the Dundrod Circuit was won by Australian Jack Findlay in what was the Ulster Grand Prix's last year as part of the FIM Grand Prix international motorcycle racing calendar.
 Findlay's victory on a Suzuki was also notable for marking the first 500cc class win for a motorcycle powered by a two stroke engine.

 Race lap records

-The fastest official race lap records at the Dundrod Circuit are listed as:
+The official lap record for the Dundrod Circuit is 3:15.316 set by Peter Hickman riding a BMW S1000RR during the 2019 Ulster Grand Prix.
+As of August 2019, the fastest official race lap records at the Dundrod Circuit are listed as: